thoughtbot/factory_bot/docs/src/using-factories/build-strategies.md

 # Returns a saved User instance
 user = create(:user)

-# Returns a hash of attributes that can be used to build a User instance
+# Returns a hash of attributes, which can be used to build a User instance for example
 attrs = attributes_for(:user)

 # Returns an object with all defined attributes stubbed out